wannabetvwriter

 Lost to death: One grandfather, one best friend from high school, one incredible teacher from high school.

-Lost in general: One husband, friends, my mind.
+Lost in general: One husband to insanity, friends, my mind.

 Medical conditions: Sprained my ankle, Uncle had stroke, aunt has brain tumor, as does sister.
 The latter less serious than the former.